 Once almost extinct, this impressive raptor is making a comeback in urban environments.
 Tall buildings mimic their ancestral cliff ledge homes and make for great roosting sites.
 Hospitals, cathedrals and public buildings all over the country are welcoming peregrine falcons to breed on their roofs or ledges, and some are using webcams to showcase their iconic residents.

-- EWG have brought peregrine falcons to the attention of several building owners across Ealing, reminding them of their duties not to disturb this Schedule 1 protected species.
+- EWG has brought peregrine falcons to the attention of several building owners across Ealing, reminding them of their duties not to disturb this Schedule 1 protected species.

 - We’ve discussed protection/disturbance and put forward proposals for nesting provision for peregrine falcons with local developers Greystar and Bouygues